Sila Nodigalil

 Sila Nodigalil is a 2023 Indian Tamil-language mystery thriller drama film directed by Vinay Bharadwaj.
 The film stars Richard Rishi, Punnagai Poo Gheetha and Yashika Aannand in the lead roles.
-The film was produced by Punnagai Poo Gheetha under the banner of Esquire Productions.
+The film was produced by Punnagai Poo Gheetha under the banner of Esquire Productions and Sharmiela Mandre is the creative producer.

 Production

-After the debut film Mundina Nildana,Director Vinay Bharadwaj described this film as his Tamil debut project, titled 'Sila Nodigalil.'.
-The film was fully shot in London.
-The film has five songs, each composed by a different music director.
+After the debut film Mundina Nildana, Vinay Bharadwaj described this film as his Tamil debut project, titled Sila Nodigalil.
+The film was prominently shot in London.
 The film was produced by Punnagai Poo Gheetha under the banner of Esquire Productions.
 The cinematography was done by Abhimanyu Sadanandan, while editing was handled by Shaijal P V.

 Soundtrack

-The soundtrack of the film was composed by Masala Coffee, Bjorn Surrao, Darshana KT, Staccato and Rohit Matt.
+The soundtrack has five songs, each composed by a different music director: Masala Coffee, Bjorn Surrao, Darshana KT, Staccato and Rohit Matt.